GabMar/Ai-Academi---Mastering-in-Prompt-Engineering/README.md

 - **Key Topics**: Advanced AI Prompting, AI Product Integration, Workflow Optimization.

 ## Repository Structure
-- `Module2/`: Excercise for Module 2: "Writing a prompt for one use cases using the CIDI framework".
+- `MODULE 2/`: Excercise for Module 2: "Writing a prompt for one use cases using the CIDI framework".
+- `MODULE 5/`: Excercise for Module 5: "Testing advanced prompting strategies"
+- `ADVANCED PROMPTS/`: Advanced prompting strategies applied for personal course project